Richard Tice: Personal life

-Tice is married and has three children.
-He began a relationship with the journalist Isabel Oakeshott in 2018 and separated from his wife in March 2019.
+Tice is divorced after a 24-year marriage with his ex-wife Emma, with whom he has three children.
+He began a relationship with the right-wing political journalist Isabel Oakeshott in 2018, and separated from his wife in March 2019.

+Tice grew up and first went to school in Northampton, and is a supporter of Northampton Saints rugby club.
 Tice was a member of the governing body of Northampton Academy between 2005 and 2019 and has also been vice chair of trustees at Uppingham School.

 A long-time contributor to the magazine Property Week, Tice is a regular commentator on developments within the property world.
+Tice has identified as a Christian and said he "enjoys the church [and] believes in God".

-In October 2019, openDemocracy revealed that two offshore companies had owned shares in Tice's family business, Sunley Family Limited, since 1994.
+In October 2019, openDemocracy revealed that two offshore companies in tax havens had owned shares in Tice's family business, Sunley Family Limited, since 1994.